Linaro/Connect/README.md

 ## Add a new resources section to Resources

-The resources section is generated from a _data/connects.yml file.
-This should be modified to include all the previous Connect events whichh have resources.
+The resources section is generated from the `_data/connects.yml` file.
+This should be modified to include all the previous Connect events which have resources.

 ## Adding Connect Keynote Speakers

 Speakers on the static Connect website are posts with a category of `speaker`.
 Speakers have been added to the _posts/speaker folder to keep them separate from resources/blog posts.
-In order to add a speaker simply copy an existing speaker and modify accoridngly.
+In order to add a speaker simply copy an existing speaker and modify accordingly.
 Below are the values in the post's front matter (values between to two set's of `---` at the top of the file):

 Front matter example from a speaker post